Converting Autonomous Access Points to Lightweight Mode

 Configuring a Static IP Address on an Access Point (GUI)

-Choose Configuration > Wireless > AP Summary
+Choose Configuration > Wireless > Access Points > All APs.

-Click the name of the access point for which you want to configure a static IP address.
+Click the name of the access point.

-The AP > Edit page appears.
+The AP > Edit page is displayed.

 Recovering the Access Point Using the TFTP Recovery Procedure